AIDE/DOCS/AGENTS/aide-aligner

 • todo.aide paths: list of paths created (empty if ALIGNED)

-• Recommended next step: /aide:spec to revise the misaligned specs informed by the todo.aide items (if MISALIGNED), or proceed to plan/build phase (if ALIGNED)
+• Recommended next step: /aide:spec to revise the misaligned specs informed by the todo.aide items (if cascade or sibling-redundancy issues dominate), /aide:refactor for a batched bloat sweep across many specs (if brevity issues dominate), or proceed to plan/build phase (if ALIGNED)

 What You Do NOT Do